CarlEarth/Udacity_project_TV_scripts_generation/README.md

 1.Batch the text data before training.
 2.Build the RNN(LSTM) model.
 3.Choose the proper hyperparameter for the model.
+4.Training the model on the AWS sagemaker. (in AWS version notebook)

 Program Instruction:
 1.Open the notebook with the jupyter notebook.